There are 1453 airports in Canada.

 Canada has always been at the top of the dream list for many skiers and snowboarders from all across the world.
 Home to ski resorts of all shapes and sizes, world-class facilities, dramatic scenery, challenging terrain, heli-skiing adventures, culture, sightseeing, and incredibly light and dry powder snow, Canada has everything you’re looking for in a ski holiday.

-The ski resorts in Canada can get around 15 metres of snowfall per year, with many in operation from the start of December through to mid-April, so plenty of opportunities to experience the famous BC or Alberta powder.
-Each region varies due to its location, so depending on your time of travel and choice of resort, you could be in for some memorable powder turns.
+The ski resorts in Canada can get up to 15 metres of snowfall per year.
+And with many in operation from the end of November through to mid-April there's plenty of opportunities to experience the famous BC or Alberta powder.
+Conditions in each region varies due to its location, so depending on your time of travel and choice of resort, you could be in for some memorable powder turns.

 Hire a car and explore the famous ‘Powder Highway’ for the ultimate Canadian roadtrip, or take the family and enjoy the best resort facilities each resort has to offer.
 With convenient access to each resort via transfers from a number of international and domestic airports (and inter-resort), it’s incredibly easy and drama-free to get to your chosen ski holiday destination.